HL7/fhir-exchange-routing-ig/input/pages/CapabilityStatement-exchange-routing-destination-server-intro.md

 <p></p>

 <h3>Security</h3>

-- Destination server **SHALL** implement Transport Layer Security (TLS) for all exchanges covered in this IG.
+- Communication security implemented by the server SHALL conform with the guidelines stated in [FHIR Security](https://www.hl7.org/fhir/security.html) for all exchanges covered in this IG.
 - Destination server **MAY** implement the [HL7 / UDAP Security for Scalable Registration, Authentication, and Authorization FHIR Implementation Guide](http://hl7.org/fhir/us/udap-security/2021Sep/).
 - For general security considerations refer to [FHIR Security and Privacy Considerations](https://www.hl7.org/fhir/secpriv-module.html).
-- For additional security guidance, refer to the [core FHIR Security guidance page](https://www.hl7.org/fhir/security.html).

 <br />